mehmetc/41SLSP_NETWORK/README.md

 # 41SLSP_NETWORK
-This is the CENTRAL_PACKAGE for RZS
+This is the CUSTOM_VIEW package for RZS

 ## Getting started:
 ### Setting up the environment